smittytone/HT16K33-Python/docs/ht16k33matrix.md

 ## Characters ##

 The class incorporates a full, proportionally spaced Ascii character set.
 Additionally, you can use Ascii values 0 through 31 for user-definable characters.

+## Usage ##

+Different matrices are mounted at different angles.
+Use *set_angle()* to rotate the display buffer through the number of right-angles needed for correct viewing.

 ## Method Chaining ##